 - Indiabulls Housing

-GDRs are usually issued by companies from developing and emerging markets because they are able to offer relatively higher growth than developed economies and therefore are able to attract more investors.
+Companies usually issue GDRs from developing and emerging markets because they can offer relatively higher growth than developed economies and, therefore, attract more investors.

 Characteristics of Global Depository Receipts

-- Exchange Traded – Global Depository Receipts are exchange-traded instruments.
-The intermediary buys a bulk quantity of a foreign company and creates the GDRs which are then traded on the local stock exchange.
-Since GDRs are for multiple countries, they can trade on multiple stock exchanges at the same time.
+- Exchange-Traded – Global Depository Receipts are exchange-traded instruments.
+The intermediary buys a bulk quantity of a foreign company and creates the GDRs, which are then traded on the local stock exchange.
+Since GDRs are for multiple countries, they can trade on various stock exchanges simultaneously.

-- Conversion Ratio – The Conversion Ratio, which means the number of shares of a company that one GDR holds can be anything ranging from a fraction to a very high number.
-It depends on the type of investors that the intermediary is planning to target.
-Usually, one GDR certificate holds 10 shares.
+- Conversion Ratio – The Conversion Ratio, which means the number of shares of a company that one GDR holds, can be anything ranging from a fraction to a very high number.
+It depends on the type of investors the intermediary is planning to target.
+Usually, one GDR certificate holds ten shares.
 But the range is flexible.

 - Unsecured – Global Depository Receipts are unsecured securities.
-They are not backed by any asset other than the value of the shares that are held in that certificate.
+They are not backed by any asset other than the value of the shares held in that certificate.

-- Price Based on Underlying – The price of a GDR is based on the price of the shares that it holds.
-The price also depends on the supply and demand of a particular GDR which can be managed.
-The intermediary might price it a touch higher than just the value of the securities in terms of transaction costs etc to make a profit for being the intermediary.
+- Price Based on Underlying – The price of a GDR is based on the price of the shares it holds.
+The price also depends on the supply and demand of a particular GDR, which can be managed.
+The intermediary might price it a touch higher than just the value of the securities in terms of transaction costs, etc., to profit from being the intermediary.

 Advantages of Global Depository Receipts